BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

 If your Bitcoin transaction is stuck, and you're the sender, you can resend it using RBF (replace-by-fee).
 However, that's not all that RBF can do: it's generally a powerful and multipurpose feature that allows Bitcoin senders to recreate transactions for a variety of reasons.

-> :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.12.0, that reached full maturity in the Bitcoin Core wallet with Bitcoin Core v 0.14.0.
-Obviously, most people should be using it by now.

 ## Opt-In for RBF

 RBF is an opt-in Bitcoin feature.
 Transactions are only eligible for using RBF if they've been created with a special RBF flag.
 This is done by setting any of the transaction's UTXO sequence numbers (which are typically set automatically), so that it's more than 0 and less than 0xffffffff-1 (4294967294).